microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 Choose locations you wish to monitor communications.
 Click **Next**.

 !!!
-Note "If you have any [data connectors](https://docs.microsoft.com/en-us/microsoft-365/compliance/archiving-third-party-data?view=o365-worldwide) to 3rd paty sources such as Slack or Bloomberg Message, etc you will also see those here."
+Note "If you have any [data connectors](https://docs.microsoft.com/en-us/microsoft-365/compliance/archiving-third-party-data?view=o365-worldwide) to 3rd party sources such as Slack or Bloomberg Message, etc you will also see those here."

 <figure>
     <img src="../../playbooks/img/fsi/picture15.png" align="left"/>